 “Shit.
 Sorry, I totally thought I said that in my mind.
 I think it’s just the tiredness,” I said.

 I let my hair fall forward and look down at my shoes.
-I scuffled out of the elevator and silently entered his place.
-I said goodnight, slipped out of my new clothes and collapsed on the bed.
+Then, I scuffled out of the elevator and silently entered his place.
+I said goodnight, slipped out of my new clothes, and collapsed on the bed.
 I had never felt so tired.

 Correction.
 I had felt this tired once, but it was because I stupidly pulled two all-nighters in a row.
 Now I would just have to figure out how to deal with feeling this exhaustion every day.
-I turned on my phone ignoring my missed calls and messages, and I set an alarm.
+I turned on my phone, ignoring my missed calls and messages, and I set the alarm.
 I slowly let sleep take over my body.

-I put on some mascara, cleaned my brows, threw on some gloss and was pretty much ready to go.
-I forgot to remember to mention that we needed groceries, so I made avocado toast with poached eggs on top.
+I put on some mascara, cleaned my brows, threw on some gloss, and was pretty much ready to go.
+Unfortunately, I forgot to remember to mention that we needed groceries, so I made avocado toast with poached eggs on top.

-“Avocado toast, which reminds me that I have been meaning to tell you that we need groceries.”
+“Avocado toast, which reminds me that I meant to tell you that we need groceries.”